-When your scooter's battery voltage is low, the charger works harder, sending more electrical current to the batteries to bring up their charge.
-As the batteries approach a full charge, the charger sends less and less electrical current.
-When the batteries are fully charged, the current sent from the charger is at nearly zero amperage.
+When your scooter's battery voltage is low, the charger works harder and sends more electrical current to the batteries to bring up their charge.
+As the voltage of the batteries approaches a full charge, the charger sends less and less electrical current to the batteries.
+When the batteries are fully charged, the current sent to them from the charger is at nearly zero amperage.
 Therefore, when the charger is plugged in, it maintains the charge on your scooter's batteries, but does not overcharge them.
 We do not recommend that you charge your scooter's batteries for more than 24 consecutive hours.